Croatian-Slavonian-Dalmatian theater in the Great Turkish War: Kingdom of Slavonia

 The Peace of Karlowitz, was signed in 1699 between the two warring empires, which confirmed the liberation of entire Slavonia from the Ottomans.
 Although emperor Leopold made promises that newly liberated territories will fall under jurisdiction of Croatian ban, in the end the imperial Court Financial Chamber grabbed real political power.
 Since there was also a substantial military importance of these lands, the powerful military authorities also kept their influence in Slavonia, therefore Chamber's and military authorities in Slavonia actually intermingled, which caused conflicts between them.
 Kingdom of Slavonia was therefore made a separate Habsburg land under joint civil-military administration which lasted from 1699 to 1745.

 On demographic picture, due to five years of permanent and destructive warfare, after wars ceased, the lands of Slavonia remained almost empty.
 While Islamic population left these lands, these people were subsequently substituted with Christian (Croatian, German and Hungarian) population.
 After Eugene of Savoy, made his incursion in Bosnia and burnt down Sarajevo in 1687, a large group of Christian settlers, fleeing from the Ottoman reprisal settled in Slavonia.

-Croatian Military Frontier
+Status of Lika and Krbava

-After the Ottomans were routed from Lika and Krbava, there was a dispute on who should govern these newly liberated lands.
+After the Ottomans were routed from Lika and Krbava- in 1689, there was a dispute on who should govern these newly liberated lands.
 Even though Croatian-Slavonian Parliament regularly laid claims to its old counties of Lika-Krbava and even had appointed Petar Ricciardi as their prefect, with Pavao Ritter Vitezović appointed as a vice-prefect, this was disputed by military commanders of Karlovac generalcy, Austrian nobility and imperial Court Financial Chamber.
-In February 1693, Court Financial Chamber sold Lika-Krbava and Karlobag to count Adolf Zinzedorf, and although in 1693 he presented himself to Croatian Parliament and even pledged an oath putting the Lika-Krbava under the juristiction of Croatian ban and Parliament, these territories were eventually incorporated to Croatian Military Frontier.
+In February 1693, Court Financial Chamber sold Lika-Krbava and Karlobag to count Adolf Zinzedorf, who in 1693 presented himself to Croatian Parliament and pledged an oath putting the Lika-Krbava under the jurisdiction of Croatian ban and Parliament.
+Habsburgs, on the other hand did at one point considered incorporating these lands back into Kingdom of Croatia, but in the end opinion prevailed that only Zrinski and Frankopan family had right to lay their claim on these lands.
+Since they were eliminated as a result of magnate conspiracy, their eventual decision was to incorporate these territories into Karlovac Generalcy of Croatian Military Frontier in 1712.
 Majority of islamic population which decided to remain in these lands was converted to Christian faith.

+Status of Banska krajina

+Up until 1703, the status of Banska krajina remained undefined since it was not possible to reconcile the interests of Austrian military authorities, Croatian feudal elites and newly settled Vlach population.
+In 1703, the Imperial decree gave Croatian nobility wide spectre of authorities in this region.